What is Snake Tails?

 As either presentation provides a valuable understanding and hands on experience for you students they could make an ideal study topic for their substantial research project during their latter study stages as many students may actually have reptiles of their own and this gives them an opportunity to utilise and express their passion in this scientific requirement for their studies.

 There is also a NAIDOC performance that is available.
 Whilst conducting a reptile survey in the 1970's in Arnhem Land, Northern Territory, Bob was fortunate enough to be invited to, and guided by elders through this sacred area.
 He learnt the importance of reptiles to their community way of life, during this month long period.
 They unselfishly shared their knowledge which Bob is still passing on today.
 He was privileged to attend corroboree whilst with the community and, it is this knowledge, including some myths and legends that he recounts in our NAIDOC presentation including various hunting and cooking skills for reptiles, that provided the dietary mainstay and thus importance for many communities.
 Bush awareness is also included in this knowledge.

 There is a minimum requirement of 100 students attending overall on the day, whether from one Stage or more.
 (Should you wish to combine classes or stages, we suggest a performance of 1½ - 1 ¾ hours instead of the usual duration of 1 hour.)
-The 2019 performance cost is $7/student plus GST and as of January 1, 2020 this performance cost will be $8/ student plus GST.

 There are also School Resources available for teachers, from the Web Site, once a Booking is confirmed for your School.
 The performance is completed with a section on Bush Awareness and first-aid and includes vital information for your students and staff alike.